rwynn/monstache-site/src/advanced.md

 #### Embedding Documents

-In your javascript function you have access to the following global functions to retreive documents from MongoDB for embedding in the current document before indexing.
+In your javascript function you have access to the following global functions to retrieve documents from MongoDB for embedding in the current document before indexing.
 Using this approach you can pull in related data.

 ```javascript